icebreakerone/ib1-technical-docs/docs/metadata.md

 ### Additional metadata for Datasets and Data Services

-The information above is the minimum needed to ensure that a data source can be used by the Trust Framework participants, and is visible in [the Open Net Zero](https://opennetzero.org) search system.
+The fields marked as mandatory are the minimum needed to ensure that a data source can be used by the Trust Framework participants, and is visible in [the Open Net Zero](https://opennetzero.org) search system.
 There are, however, other properties of a dataset which may be useful to potential data consumers.
 Where such information can be provided, it should be provided in as standard a form as possible - in practice this translates to making use of existing ontologies such as DCAT and Dublin Core by preference, then shared, industry-specific, ontologies, and only